Connect with us

 A concrete mixer truck.
 PHOTO | FILE

-A new study suggests that adding nitrogen to concrete can drastically cut construction pollution, thereby removing the industry from high-emission sectors.
+A new study suggests that adding nitrogen to concrete can drastically cut construction pollution, potentially moving the industry off the list of high-emission sectors.

-The study, published in Nature—an international weekly journal of science—by researchers at the University of Birmingham, suggests that nitrogenating concrete can reduce nitrogen oxide (NOx) emissions by 3.4-6.9 megatonnes (Mt).
+The study by researchers at the University of Birmingham, published in Nature—an international weekly journal of science—shows that nitrogenating concrete could cut nitrogen oxide emissions by 3.4-6.9 megatonnes (Mt).

 This reduction is equivalent to 6-13% of industry-related emissions in 2021.